OpenHumans/datareturn/README.md

   and the corresponding `apps.py`).
 * Follow instructions for ["Loading files into S3"](https://github.com/PersonalGenomesOrg/datareturn#loading-files-into-s3)
 * Create user accounts with associated data by running: `foreman run python manage.py load_data`
+  * (Or if the site is on Heroku, you do: `heroku run python manage.py load_data`)
+* To invite users to their data accounts...
+  * You can use the `send_invites` management command.
+The email subject and content can be customized in the SiteConfig object.
-* You can download a CSV listing your users (by email address) and a fresh set of associated login tokens by visiting `/admin/user_tokens`.
-This is useful for sending out an email notifying these individuals of their new accounts and data.
+  * Or you can download a CSV listing your users (by email address) and a fresh set of associated login tokens by visiting `/admin/user_tokens`.
+These tokens can be incorporated via mail merge software.

 ### Loading files into S3